So you’re packing for snorkeling in Hawaii!

 Essentially this is a ban against selling any sunscreen product that’s not deemed to be reef-safe sunscreen, according to State of Hawaii standards.

-This ban refers to a ban of SALES of certain types of sunscreen, so it’s geared towards the actions of the stores.
+This particular Hawaii sunscreen ban refers to a ban of SALES of certain types of sunscreen, so it’s geared towards the actions of the stores.

 This means that you shouldn’t be able to BUY any sunscreen that’s NOT reef-safe when you are actually in Hawaii, because the stores shouldn’t have it.
-(Although, you may still find some NOT reef-safe sunscreen in Hawaii, as apparently stores are able to continue selling such products until they run out of their supply from 2020.)
+(Although, you may still find some NOT reef-safe sunscreen in Hawaii, as apparently stores are able to continue selling such products until they run out of their supply from 2020… and also because the Hawaii sunscreen ban may or may not be enforced.)

 So there won’t be any police officers roaming the beaches of Hawaii checking what sunscreen you have in your beach bag.